bicycle1885/JSoC2015/Proposal.md

 Since the BioJulia project already has basic data structures to represent sequences, I will implement these tools on the top of them for seamless integration.
 As for biological sequences, the alignment algorithm should allow small mismatches or gaps to be robust against noises and genetic variants.
-I will consult other implementations to handle short mismatches well.
+I will consult other implementations to handle short mismatches well (for example, [FM-index++](https://code.google.com/p/fmindex-plus-plus/) supports a text search within a specific edit distance).

 Demonstration